I had the misfortune to not have received unconditional love from my mother as a child.

 Writing helped me a lot to identify my self-destructive thought patterns.

-In the beginning, this was just journaling.
+In the beginning, this was just journalling.
 Writing without stopping to correct myself, and then reading over what I had written.

 On many occasions, I was surprised by what I had written

-Apart from some really insightful things I believe I channeled from the aetheric collective sub-conscious, I also saw how I thought about myself.
+Apart from some really insightful things I believe I channelled from the aetheric collective sub-conscious, I also saw how I thought about myself.

 “That’s stupid”, or “I am a horrible person” were common themes in my early writing.
 Not only was I lacking self-confidence, but I was tearing myself down.